After reading and discussing this text, students should be able to:

 - Recognize and reflect on the relationship between commercial foods and local cultures.

 Green bean casserole, a baked dish of green beans, canned cream of mushroom soup, and canned fried onions, was invented by the Campbell Soup Company in their New Jersey test kitchen in 1955.
 Marketed across the United States for Thanksgiving, it has since become popular among many families in the eastern Midwest, eaten not only on holidays, but also for everyday meals, potlucks, and community gatherings.
-It has been embraced in this region, more so than others, as an expected customary .
+It has been embraced in this region, more so than others, as an expected customary tradition.

-While it seems odd that a mass-produced, commercial food product could be considered a tradition, studies (folkloristics) sees tradition as more than just old-fashioned ways from the past.
+While it seems odd that a mass-produced, commercial food product could be considered a tradition, folklore studies (folkloristics) sees tradition as more than just old-fashioned ways from the past.
 From this perspective, traditions are things, behaviors, and attitudes that connect an individual to their past, place, and other people.
 Traditions are resources for individuals to creatively act upon those connections, expressing—and negotiating—who they are, what they value, and what tastes they prefer.

-As a food tradition, green bean casserole represents the , , and of the culture of the eastern Midwest, all of which are shaped by the history of the region.
+As a food tradition, green bean casserole represents the identity, ethos, and aesthetics of the culture of the eastern Midwest, all of which are shaped by the history of the region.
 To understand why the dish has been embraced by so many residents, we need to look at that history.
 It is not simply a matter of people liking it or finding it convenient to make.
 There is a logic behind it, in the same way there is a logic to every tradition.
 This is particularly important to recognize with foods that are frequently made fun of or dismissed as not being ‘serious cooking’, as often happens with green bean casserole.
 Understanding the logic of a food tradition helps us understand why people eat the things they do.
 It also helps us understand how things that start out as commercial inventions and are distributed nation-wide can come to be meaningful to specific groups in specific places.

 Discovering a Tradition